On today’s date in 2018, the “MacCoin” made its debut in Canada and more than 50 other countries around the world.

 There were 50,000 coins issued in Canada – and more than six million around the world – to commemorate 50 years of the Big Mac.
 The coins were redeemable for one free Big Mac at participating McDonald’s restaurants through 2018.

-“The Big Mac is a cultural icon and what better way to celebrate its continuing status than to issue a commemorative coin,” said Henry Nienhuis, then president of the Royal Canadian Numismatic Association, last year.
+“The Big Mac is a cultural icon and what better way to celebrate its continuing status than to issue a commemorative coin,” said Henry Nienhuis, then president of the Royal Canadian Numismatic Association, in 2018.

 “The many designs of the MacCoin reflect the incredible international network that comprises the McDonald’s global system.
 We all know what the Big Mac is worth to us, but giving it its own limited mintage official celebratory coin expands that worth giving us a collectible keepsake as well.”